 Animal bites present a risk for rabies, tetanus, and other bacterial infections.
 Animals’ saliva can be so heavily contaminated with bacteria that a bite may not even be necessary to cause infection if the animal licks a preexisting cut or scratch.
 Young children are more likely to be bitten by animals and to sustain more severe injuries from animal bites.

 Before departure, travelers should have a current tetanus vaccination or documentation of having received a booster vaccination within the previous 5–10 years.
 Travel health providers should assess a traveler’s need for preexposure rabies immunization according to the guidelines in Table 3-15.
-While traveling, people should never try to pet, handle, or feed unfamiliar animals (whether domestic or wild), particularly in areas where rabies is endemic.
+While traveling, people should never try to pet, handle, or feed unfamiliar animals (whether domestic or wild, even in captive settings such as game ranches or wild animal petting zoos), particularly in areas where rabies is endemic.
 To mitigate the risk of exposure to rabies, dogs and other mammals should be avoided.

 Macaques are native to Asia and North Africa.
+Additionally, descendants of North African populations of Barbary macaques inhabit Gibraltar, the only place that wild populations of macaques are found in Europe.
 They are also housed in research facilities, zoos, and wildlife or amusement parks and are kept as pets in private homes throughout the world.
-Monkey bites occasionally occur in certain urban sites, such as temples in Nepal or India, and can transmit herpes B virus.
+Monkey bites occasionally occur in certain urban sites, such as temples in Nepal or India.

-Herpes B virus is related to the herpes simplex viruses that cause oral and genital ulcers.
+Macaque bites can transmit herpes B virus, a virus related to the herpes simplex viruses that cause oral and genital ulcers.
 Herpes B infection is rare in humans.
-The virus was discovered in 1933, and since that time approximately 50 cases have been reported in humans, with an 80% case-fatality ratio.
+The virus was discovered in 1933, and since that time approximately 50 human cases have been reported, with an 80% case-fatality ratio.
 No cases of herpes B infection have been reported in people exposed to monkeys in the wild.
 Most documented cases have resulted from occupational exposures.
 However, travelers to areas where macaques range freely should be aware of the potential risk.
 A monkey infected with herpes B may appear completely healthy.

 Although only macaque bites pose a herpes B virus threat, any monkey bite may pose a threat for rabies.